Disclaimer: this is not real - it's a joke someone dreamed up. Original source unknown but supposedly a DFW

 : Well, we settled at our last offer, so we didn't really save anything.

 We figure the difference between what the Comair pilots wanted and what we

 gave them will have been worth it in about 20 years.

 JUDGE: And I see a few hundred million dollars spend for stock equity in a

 South American airline?

-DL: That airline unfortunately went out of business, your honor.
+: That airline unfortunately went out of business, your honor.